gcsalzburg/gcsalzburg.github.io/_posts/2017-11-22-Manufacturing.md

 ### 5. Accessible documentation ###

 Projects such as [iFixit](https://www.ifixit.com/) collate [community sourced wikis](https://www.youtube.com/watch?v=dMwLUnd_ydI) for all manner of repair tasks on consumer electronics, typically where no manual or supplier information exists.
-What's one better than shipping your product with a [technical support manual](https://archive.org/details/computermanuals)?
+On a component level, services like [AllDataSheet](https://www.alldatasheet.com/) and [Octopart](https://octopart.com/) fill the void.
+But what's one better than shipping your product with a [technical support manual](https://archive.org/details/computermanuals)?
 A printed schematic to aid fault finding included inside the casework!
 Bonus points for being hand drawn.

 ![Hand drawn schematic](/images/posts/Manufacturing/label.jpg)